nikantonelli/Replicator2/README.md

 To create the initial _template_
 1. Create master environment that has all items from Portfolios in the desired AgilePlace lanes, and all children.
 Portfolios drops all items into the default drop lane.
 This app will take those items whenDecide which item types are
+2. Either:<br>
-2. Create Excel spreadsheet containing the Export of all the boards required.
+	Create Excel spreadsheet containing the Export of all the boards required and ignore Portfolios from now on (not using -c option)<br>
+	Or:<br>
+	Create a specific carefully crafted Excel spreadsheet by using the -c option on export after you put "Initiatives,Epics" into the Import Ignore column

 To replicate:
-1. Delete
-Delete cards from the board that is connected
+1. Delete cards from the board that is connected to Portfolios<br>
+	This will cause the Integration Hub to remove all the links to the cards on that board inside Portfolios (nice and tidy)
+2. OPTIONAL: <br>
+   Run a refresh on PLT DB from your preferred backup (that you created after deleting all links to AgilePlace from it)<br>
+   Run the script to  set the LK_SYNC flags to yes for all Initiatives<br>
+   Run the script to  set the LK_SYNC flags to yes for all Epics<br>
+   These actions will bring the Initiatives and Epics over from Portfolios again (with the correct _new_ IDs).<br>
+3. Run the import from the _template_ Excel spreadsheet you created above.
+Note: if you have done the optional steps above and want to relink up to Portfolios, the import command must use the -c option

 ## Parent/Child Relationships

 The use of the spreadsheet allows the indirect logging of the parent/child relationships.
 This is useful when you don't yet know the Id of the cards in the destination board.
 A 'Modify' row in the Changes sheet will allow you to point a child to a parent item by using a FORMULA in the cell using a card title.